The First Full Digital Asset Ecosystem Listed on Nasdaq

 Diginex Limited (Nasdaq: EQOS) & EQUOS rebrand as EQONEX

-The EQONEX brand will carry on the company’s legacy as a leading digital asset ecosystem.
+The EQONEX brand carries on the company’s legacy as a leading digital asset ecosystem.

-Diginex Limited (Nasdaq: EQOS), the digital asset financial services company, is pleased to announce that it is unifying its businesses under the brand, EQONEX.
+Diginex Limited (Nasdaq: EQOS), the digital asset financial services company, announced that it would unify its businesses under the brand, EQONEX in June.

 Since its launch, growth on the EQONEX exchange, has been tremendous, with exchange volumes growing by over 50 times since the company became public in October 2020.
-Last week, the EQONEX exchange achieved its strongest 24-hour volume day in excess of $260 million and is currently reporting over $4.5 billion in 30-day volume.
+In June, the EQONEX exchange achieved its strongest 24-hour volume day in excess of $260 million and reported over $4.5 billion in 30-day volume.

-This momentum has been driven by the April launch of the exchange token EQO, which offers fee reduction and staking rewards for traders on the platform and will soon offer even more utilities, such as being available for use as collateral for derivative positions and providing enhanced yield on balances that are lent via the platform.
+This momentum was driven by the April launch of the exchange token EQO, which offers fee reduction and staking rewards for traders and more utilities, such as being available for use as collateral for derivative positions and providing enhanced yield on balances that are lent via the platform.
 At a $29-million fully-diluted market capitalization, compared to $11.5 billion to $63 billion market capitalization for other exchange tokens, new investors and traders have started to trade and earn EQO on the exchange.
 The company launched the token without a token sale, instead the token is provided to users of the platform like air miles.

 The new EQONEX brand focuses on the crypto element of the business, reflected in the EQUOS and EQO brands, whilst recognizing its history as Diginex.
-The value proposition to customers remains the same – offering fairness, governance, and innovation to all of its stakeholders.
+Since the rebrand, the value proposition to customers remains the same – offering fairness, governance, and innovation to all of its stakeholders.

 “As we progress in our focus of delivering digital assets to a broad cross section of clients, it is important for us to unify the key pieces under a single brand.
 The new brand EQONEX signifies all the strongest elements of our existing brands.
 We provide a regulated, compliant and secure ecosystem with equality for all clients, both institutional and retail,” said Richard Byworth, CEO at EQONEX.